priyodas12/CryptoTradeProducerService/readme.md

 ### Features

 - Random Trading data generated for a time interval.
-- Trading Data is being published to rabbitMQ to consume by set of consumer.
+- Trading Data is being published to rabbitMQ subject to be consumed.

 ### Technologies Used